Disputes

 • Dispute: A formal challenge raised by a consumer against a payment through their bank, card network, or local payment method provider.
 Each challenge results in the creation of a dispute record.

-Consumers may raise a dispute when they are dissatisfied with a transaction or the service provided by the merchant.
+Consumers raise a dispute when they are dissatisfied with a transaction or the service provided.
 Most disputes fall into one of four main categories:

 CategoryDescriptionCommon Examples